kube-reporting/metering-operator/Documentation/manual-olm-install.md

-# Installation using Operator Lifecycle Manager (OLM)
+# Manual Installation using Operator Lifecycle Manager (OLM)

 Currently Metering via OLM is only supported on Openshift 4.x via the Openshift Marketplace.
 If you want to install metering into a non-Openshift Kubernetes cluster, please use the [manual installation documentation][manual-install].

 ## Install

+This will cover installing the metering-operator via the openshift-marketplace using `kubectl`/`oc` and will then create a Metering resource defining the configuration for the metering-operator to use to install the rest of the Metering stack.

 ### Install Metering Operator

 Installing the metering-operator is done by creating a `Subscription` resource in a namespace with a `CatalogSource` containing the `metering` package.

-Currently we advise metering is installed into its own namespace which requires some setup.
+Currently we require that metering is installed into its own namespace which requires some setup.

 First, start by creating the `openshift-metering` namespace: